grenaud/schmutzi/README.md

   Then you have a log file for mtCont.

-- Can I build my own set of putative contaminants ?
+- Can I build my own set of putative contaminants?

   Yes.
-First build a multiple sequence alignment (msa) of the various mitochondria including the reference used for mapping.
+First, build a multiple sequence alignment (msa) of the various mitochondria including the reference used for mapping.
 Go to the directory where you want to store the frequencies then run: